jctanner/ansible-reproducers/38892/README.md

 ## purpose

 Attempt to simulate ios_config at a moderate scale and reproduce https://github.com/ansible/ansible/issues/38892.

-This was used to find the fix in https://github.com/ansible/ansible/pull/39223
+This was used along with https://github.com/ansible/ansible/pull/39205 to find the fix in https://github.com/ansible/ansible/pull/39223

 ## instructions